Big Data Tools [Data Analytics Recap]

 This information tells you that you need to implement data cleaning steps to handle missing values and correct the typos to ensure accurate communication with your customers.

-In essence, data profiling is the essential first step in any data project.
 It’s about getting to know your data intimately so you can work with it effectively and avoid making decisions based on flawed or incomplete information.

 It’s like inspecting your ingredients before you start cooking to ensure they are fresh and suitable for your recipe.

-Data Modelling 📌
+Data Modelling π

 Imagine you’re planning to build something complex, like a house or a website.
 Before you start laying bricks or writing code, you need a blueprint.